 A career in child or family development offers opportunities to improve and enrich the lives of children as well as adults of all ages.
-At the undergraduate level, UA students have a choice of two degrees:
+At the undergraduate level:

-- Bachelor of Arts (B.A.) in Child Development
+- Bachelor of Arts (B.A.) in Child & Family Development

 - are talented, caring, highly qualified

 - work side-by-side with students to help turn aspirations into accomplishments

 Real world experience